Derivative Securities

 Warrants exercise priceabove current market

-Memory Aid: Direction and Timing Cues
+What Is the Memory Aid for Direction and Timing Cues?

 • "Call up, put down."
 Buy a call when expecting prices to rise; buy a put when expecting prices to fall.
 It also sets the break-evens: call ADDS the premium to the strike, put SUBTRACTS it.